Polygraph: Society and culture

-Portrayal on television
+Portrayals in media

 Lie detection has a long history in mythology and fairy tales; the polygraph has allowed modern fiction to use a device more easily seen as scientific and plausible.
 Notable instances of polygraph usage include uses in crime and espionage themed television shows and some daytime television talk shows, cartoons and films.
 Numerous TV shows have been called Lie Detector or featured the device.
 The first Lie Detector TV show aired in the 1950s, created and hosted by Ralph Andrews.
 In the 1960s Andrews produced a series of specials hosted by Melvin Belli.
 In the 1970s the show was hosted by Jack Anderson.
 In early 1983 Columbia Pictures Television put on a syndicated series hosted by F. Lee Bailey.
 In 1998 TV producer Mark Phillips with his Mark Phillips Philms & Telephision put Lie Detector back on the air on the FOX Network—on that program Ed Gelb with host Marcia Clark questioned Mark Fuhrman about the allegation that he "planted the bloody glove".
-In 2005 Phillips produced Lie Detector as a series for PAX/ION; some of the guests included Paula Jones, Reverend Paul Crouch accuser Lonny Ford, Ben Rowling, Jeff Gannon and Swift Boat Vet, Steve Garner.
+In 2005 Phillips produced Lie Detector as a series for PAX/ION; some of the guests included Paula Jones, Reverend Paul Crouch accuser Lonny Ford, Ben Rowling, Jeff Gannon, and Swift Boat Vet Steve Garner.

 In the UK, shows such as The Jeremy Kyle Show used polygraph tests extensively.
 The show was ultimately canceled when a participant committed suicide shortly after being polygraphed.
 The guest was slated by Kyle on the show for failing the polygraph, but no other evidence has come forward to prove any guilt.
 Producers later admitted in the inquiry that they were unsure on how accurate the tests performed were.

 In the Fox game show The Moment of Truth, contestants are privately asked personal questions a few days before the show while hooked to a polygraph.
 On the show they asked the same questions in front of a studio audience and members of their family.
 In order to advance in the game they must give a "truthful" answer as determined by the previous polygraph exam.

 Daytime talk shows, such as Maury Povich and Steve Wilkos, have used polygraphs to supposedly detect deception in interview subjects on their programs that pertain to cheating, child abuse, and theft.

 In episode 93 of the US science show MythBusters, the hosts attempted to fool the polygraph by using pain when answering truthfully, in order to test the notion that polygraphs interpret truthful and non-truthful answers as the same.
 They also attempted to fool the polygraph by thinking pleasant thoughts when lying and thinking stressful thoughts when telling the truth, to try to confuse the machine.
 However, neither technique was successful for a number of reasons.
 Michael Martin correctly identified each guilty and innocent subject.
 Martin suggested that when conducted properly, polygraphs are correct 98% of the time, but no scientific evidence has been offered for this.

 The history of the polygraph is the subject of the documentary film The Lie Detector, which first aired on American Experience on January 3, 2023.